alex-toy/ApplicationInsightsOnVMSS/README.md

 ## Set up App Insights on VMSS
 We are going to use an Application Insights resource to monitor a VM Scale Set.
 This will provide us new details about performance-related metrics, and display those metrics for us.

+- Run **commands\Configs\config.ps1** script.
+This will automatically do the follwing tasks :
+    - create a resource group
+    - create an application insight
-- Run **setup-script.sh** using the command **./setup-script.sh**  to create a VMSS and other resource in your Azure account.
-Read details on the content of the shell script below.
-Note : Cloud Lab users will have to avoid running the **az group create** command, as per the inline comments available.
+    - Run the **setup-script.sh** script.
+This will create a VMSS and other resource in your Azure account.
 If you encounter the permission error, try adding the executable permission by running the command: **chmod +x filename**

 - Deploy a sample Flask application with Redis backend to at least one of the VMSS instances.
 The application code is available in the **azure-voting-app-redis-Deploy_to_VMSS** folder.
-Instructions for doing so are in the README inside the folder.
+Instructions for deploying the app locally are in the README inside the folder.
+Instructions for deploying the app in VMSS are in the file **deployVMSS.md**.

 - Once the application deployment is complete, navigate to the VMSS on the web portal.
 Click 'Insights' on the left-menu under the **Monitoring** section.
 Enable the Insights.
 NOTE : Once you enable the Insights, the monitoring data will start getting collected and routed to Insights.
 It can take up to 10-15 minutes to show up.